munificent/ui-as-code/in-progress/parameter-freedom.md

     (See [issue #21406][].)

-DDC today does take advantage of the fact that a method won't have both types of optional parameters.
-Assuming we can solve that, supporting this is as close to a pure win as anything in languages ever is.

 (See [issue #7056][].)

 ### Rest parameters

-Almost every language has a way to pass an unbounded series of arguments to a function without having to explicitly create a list or array&mdash;usually called "varargs", "variadic parameters" or "rest parameters".
+Almost every language has a way to pass an unbounded series of arguments to a function without having to explicitly create a list or array, usually called "varargs", "variadic parameters" or "rest parameters".
 Dart doesn't, which leads to a large amount of boilerplate `children: [ ... ]` code in Flutter widgets.
 This is something Flutter users often complain about.

 Because Dart doesn't support rest parameters and JavaScript does, we have to [work around it in interop][js rest].